Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: One-forms and Fredholm theory in the normal gauge

 \subsection{The lack of ellipticity of the principal symbol in the one-form case}

-Now, the standard principal symbol of $N_{0,\digamma}$ is that of the conormal singularity at the diagonal, i.e.\ $X=0$, $Y=0$.
-Writing $(X,Y)=Z$, $(\xi,\eta)=\zeta$, we would need to evaluate the $Z$-Fourier transform as $|\zeta|\to\infty$.
-This was discussed in \cite{UV:local} around Equation~(3.8); the leading order behavior of the Fourier transform as $|\zeta|\to\infty$ can be obtained by working on the blown-up space of the diagonal, with coordinates $|Z|,\hat Z=\frac{Z}{|Z|}$ (as well as $z=(x,y)$), and integrating the restriction of the Schwartz kernel to the front face, $|Z|^{-1}=0$, after removing the singular factor $|Z|^{-n+1}$, along the {\em equatorial sphere} corresponding to $\zeta$, and given by $\hat Z\cdot\zeta=0$.
-Now, concretely in our setting, in view of the infinite order vanishing, indeed compact support, of the Schwartz kernel as $X/|Y|\to\infty$ (and $Y$ bounded), we may work in semi-projective coordinates, i.e.\ in spherical coordinates in $Y$, but $X/|Y|$ as the additional tangential variable, $|Y|$ the defining function of the front face; the equatorial sphere then becomes $(X/|Y|)\xi+\hat Y\cdot\eta=0$ (with the integral of course relative to an appropriate positive density).
+The standard principal symbol of $N_{\digamma}$ is that of the conormal singularity at the diagonal, i.e.\ $X=0$, $Y=0$.
+Writing $(X,Y)=Z$, $(\xi,\eta)=\zeta$, we would need to evaluate the $Z$-Fourier transform of the Schwartz kernel of $N_{\digamma}$ as $|\zeta|\to\infty$.
+This was discussed in \cite{UV:local} around Equation~(3.8), including connecting it to the earlier computation of Stefanov and Uhlmann \cite{SU-Duke}.
+Concretely, the leading order behavior, as $|\zeta|\to\infty$, of this Fourier transform can be obtained by working on the blown-up space of the diagonal, with coordinates $|Z|,\hat Z=\frac{Z}{|Z|}$ (as well as $z=(x,y)$), and integrating the restriction of the Schwartz kernel to the front face, $|Z|^{-1}=0$, after removing the singular factor $|Z|^{-n+1}$, along the {\em equatorial sphere} corresponding to $\zeta$, and given by $\hat Z\cdot\zeta=0$.
+Now, in our setting, in view of the infinite order vanishing, indeed compact support, of the Schwartz kernel as $X/|Y|\to\infty$ (and $Y$ bounded), we may work in semi-projective coordinates, i.e.\ in spherical coordinates in $Y$, but $X/|Y|$ as the additional tangential variable, $|Y|$ the defining function of the front face.
+The equatorial sphere then becomes $(X/|Y|)\xi+\hat Y\cdot\eta=0$, with the integral relative to an appropriate positive density.
 With $\tilde S=X/|Y|$, keeping in mind that terms with extra vanishing factors at the front face, $|Y|=0$ can be dropped, we thus need to integrate

 on this equatorial sphere in the case of one-forms.
 Now, for $\chi\geq 0$ this matrix is a positive multiple of the projection to the span of $(\tilde S,\hat Y)$.
 As $(\tilde S,\hat Y)$ runs through the $(\xi,\eta)$-equatorial sphere, we are taking a positive (in the sense of non-negative) linear combination of the projections to the span of the vectors in this orthocomplement, with the weight being strictly positive as long as $\chi(\tilde S)>0$ at the point in question.
-Now, for tangential one forms, if we project the result to tangential one forms, this matrix simplifies to